A close up of groom and bride holding hands with champagne on their wedding day

 1 month to go — 3 key tasks

-1. CONTACT GUESTS WHO HAVE NOT YET SENT THROUGH THEIR RSVP
+1. CONTACT GUESTS WHO HAVE NOT RSVP'D

 2. THE FINAL WEDDING DRESS FITTING